 Reconnecting with his alma mater inspired Scanlin to donate an additional $15,000 to a scholarship in honor of his mother.

-“A lot of the students receiving this scholarship are first-generation kids or their families can’t support them and they’re living on their own, like I did.
+“A lot of the students receiving this scholarship are first-generation kids, or their families can’t support them, and they’re living on their own as I did.
 I’ve lived that,” he said.
 “Anything I can do to help even one more kid get a degree is worth it.”

 Education helped Scanlin heal from the trauma of war, created his sense of direction, and catalyzed his career.
 He found his purpose at Eastern Montana College – and now he gives so others can find their purpose, as well.